jmasvial/Repo-1/README.md

-Readme: Following of task made.
+# Readme: Tracking of task made.

-Task 4.2
+Task 4.2: Converting a MAC address in format aaaa:bbbb:cccc to aaaa.bbbb.cccc